-In the Uplevel-Display or Uplevel-Combi-Display, the remaining oil life duration is displayed in the Vehicle Information Menu.
+In the Uplevel-Display, the remaining oil life duration is displayed in the Vehicle Information Menu.

-In the Midlevel-Display, the remaining engine oil life duration is displayed by the control indicator \. therefore the ignition must be switched on, with the engine not running.
+In the Midlevel-Display, the remaining engine oil life duration is displayed by the control indicator ↔, therefore the ignition must be switched on, with the engine not running.